H4S2O8/EnglishAnswerGenerator/answerWeek1.md

 What are levels of words?

 **Answer1:**
 But most of the words he uses are common words.
 Thus there are three levels of words, with the formal or learned at the top, the informal at the bottom, and the common in the middle.
-Common words are good for all kinds of writing; formal words are as a rule seldom used in informal writing, while informal words are seldom used in formal writing, unless fbr some specia
+Common words are good for all kinds of writing; formal words are as a rule seldom used in informal writing, while informal words are seldom used in formal writing, unless for some speci

-Answer start at 4631 and end at 4999
+Answer start at 4632 and end at 4999

 **AnswerSpan1:**